Life Insurance Riders – The Top 20.

 Spouse Insurance Rider – This is a rider that allows you to add coverage for your spouse to your policy, which can be less expensive than buying a separate policy.
 The only drawback is that if the primary insured dies, the spouse’s coverage will end.

 Child Term Rider – This is a popular rider for young families.
 It allows you to add a small amount of coverage for your child(ren) to your policy.
-Once the child becomes an adult, the coverage ends.
+Once the child becomes an adult, the coverage ends, or sometimes the policy can be extended or converted to a permanent life insurance policy.
+Make sure to go over these options with your insurance agent when you purchase the policy.

 Other Insured Rider – This works the same way as a spouse or child rider, but the other insured is someone other than a spouse or child.
-It must be someone who is in some way connected with the insured.
+It must be a person who is in some way connected with the insured – not a friend or stranger.

 Guaranteed Insurability Rider – This is also called a Renewal Provision or Additional Purchase Option.
 This gives you the ability to purchase additional coverage at a later date without having to show evidence of insurability.
 This means you don’t have to go through underwriting, so there will be no medical questions or medical exam.